ChristianArredondo/space-race/Notes.md

 * add API error handling for Production env by use of middleware in `Startup.cs`
 * add new helper class `Extensions` for adding error-related headers

+# Section 8: Extending the API!

+## Overview
+* extending the User class
+* more migrations
+* cascade delete
+* seed data into Db
+* create new repo
+* using Automapper for DTOs

+## 67. Extending the User Model

+* we have to explicity describe new Db relationships to EntityFramework, otherwise it will assume
+  * i.e. if a User has a collection of Photos, does deleting a User mean the Photos also get deleted?

+## 68. Exploring Entity Framework Migrations
+  * command `dotnet ef migrations remove` removes the most recent migration
+  * `update` command not supported if columns are being removed

+## 69. Entity Framework Relationships